S2E/s2e-old/docs/Howtos/init_env.rst

-The ``init_env`` library needs to be pre-loaded to your binary using ``LD_PRELOAD``. ``init_env`` intercepts the program's entry point invocation, parses the command line arguments of the program, configures symbolic execution, and removes ``init_env``-related parameters, before invoking the origin program's entry point.
+The ``init_env`` library needs to be pre-loaded to your binary using ``LD_PRELOAD``. ``init_env`` intercepts the program's entry point invocation, parses the command line arguments of the program, configures symbolic execution, and removes ``init_env``-related parameters, before invoking the original program's entry point.

 For example, the following invokes ``echo`` from GNU CoreUtils, using up to two symbolic command line arguments, selecting only code from the ``echo``